HarrisonFok/L02_04/README.md

 Contains the project planning pdf that includes the product backlog, sprint backlog consisting of a break down of user stories to tasks and provisional schedule and burndown chart.
 Completed on October 22, 2017

+Deliverable 4: Project Execution.pdf
+Contains the 4th group deliverable that includes a revised product backlog and the sprint backlog consisting of a sprint plan, sprint report, burndown chart and
+2 taskboard snapshots before and after each sprint for sprints 1 and 2.
+Completed on November 6, 2017

 All code regarding the project will be placed in the src/ folder.